mmbman/Katagiri/1979-07-25-Diamond-Sutra-Provisional-Being.md

 This sense of actuality comes from very common human activity.
 But if you take away this sense of actuality, there are two kinds of thinking.
 One is recognition, the function of cognition.
 The other is [aesthetic contemplation](glossary#aesthetic-contemplation).

 [With] the function of recognition or cognition, you don’t [engage with the] object, you completely keep away from it.
 You see the object objectively.
 So, there is no feeling of warmness.
-Completely you see the object, and then try to understand *[unintelligible]* of your object.
+Completely you see the object and then try to understand *[unintelligible]* of your object.
 This is [science].

 On the other hand, the function of aesthetic contemplation is through your consciousness.
-You don’t participate in the object, but through the consciousness, through the aesthetic contemplation, you can merge yourself into the object, exactly.
+You don’t participate in the object, but through consciousness, through the aesthetic contemplation, you can merge yourself into the object, exactly.
 Aesthetic contemplation means, in other words, intuition.
-Or, a particular term is wisdom.
+Or, a particular term is *wisdom*.
 You don’t participate in your object, but, through wisdom, you can merge yourself into your object pretty deeply.
 This is the function of aesthetic contemplation.

 *[Tape change.]*